IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 All the reservoirs must be defined as columns in this file.

-These water outflows can be used to represent the water outflows for irrigation.
+These water outflows can be used to represent the water needed for irrigation.

 If you have hourly/daily/weekly/monthly/yearly water outflow data, you can just input the daily/weekly/monthly/yearly amount at the first hour of every day/week/month/year.